Void Vanguard logo 100x100Void Vanguard

-When an auditor asked "how does this access review control actually work?" the answer was a policy document that said access reviews are conducted quarterly.
-When the auditor asked for evidence the Q2 review had completed, the answer was a spreadsheet someone had started but never finished.
-When the auditor asked what happens when a manager fails to complete their review on time, the answer was silence.
+When an auditor asks how the access review control actually work, the answer is a policy document saying reviews are conducted quarterly.
+When the auditor asks for evidence the Q2 review had completed, the answer is a spreadsheet someone started in April and abandoned by May.
+When the auditor asks what happens when a manager fails to complete their review on time, the answer is silence.

 This is governance theater.